pyjamabrah/pyjamabrah/content/products/dsa/index.md

           rating: 5
           date: "27/07/2025"
       compare:
-        - feature: "Basic C Syntax."
+        - feature: "Data Structures and Algorithm in C?"
           us: true
-          others: true
-        - feature: "Data types, strings, pointers, operators and other basics."
-          us: true
-          others: true
-        - feature: "Code development without IDE, like how the professionals do it."
-          us: true
           others: false
-        - feature: "Decomposition of C code into Assembly and conversion to machine code."
+        - feature: "Review of the key concepts in the C Language."
           us: true
           others: false
-        - feature: "Mental models to aid thinking and reasoning."
+        - feature: "Dedicated section on Vocabulary used in context of DSA?"
           us: true
           others: false
-        - feature: "A Bottom-Up Approach with the tinge of answering the `Whys`."
+        - feature: "Hands on demo and explanation?"
           us: true
           others: false
-        - feature: "Mixing C with Assembly"
+        - feature: "Insights focused and based on practical use"
           us: true
           others: false
-        - feature: "Real and applicable Case study and programming projects"
-          us: true
-          others: false
-        - feature: "Project-Based Learning - Develop and learn with a simple yet effective project like C shell, memory allocator, etc."
-          us: true
-          others: false
-        - feature: "Teach with insights at the CPU level."
-          us: true
-          others: false
-        - feature: "Cover Assembly Language and Machine code."
-          us: true
-          others: false
-        - feature: "Cover the toolchain utilities like compiler, assembler, linker and debug tools like GDB?"
-          us: true
-          others: false
       faqs:
-        - q: "What is the difference between this course (paid) and the videos on YouTube?"
-          a: "Only few initial videos are put on YouTube.
-The Full course has many more videos and is a paid offering.
-Learners will also have access to the notes, source code files and other resources."
+        - q: "Do I need to know the C Language?"
+          a: "Although there is a section dedicated to the review of the key concepts in the C Language, working knowledge of the language is assumed and will make it easy for you to absorb and accept the content more easily."
           open: "open"
         - q: "Is this course good for beginners?"
           a: "Yes!
-The course is taught as if the learner has no idea about the C programming language."
+The course is taught as if the learner has no idea about Data Structure implementations in C."
           open: "open"
         - q: "Why is the course validity 365 days?"
           a: "We need to maintain the servers that host the courses.
-At the moment we have enough capital to keep the server afloat for another until.
+At the moment we have enough capital to keep the server afloat for another year.
 We are striving to make this a lifetime access course.
-As the funds trickle in, we will revisit the validity and might update it for all the enrolled learners."
+As the funds trickle in, we will revisit the validity and might update it for all the enrolled learners.
+It is however no a promise!"
           open: "open"
         - q: "Do I need a special machine configuration to take this course?"
           a: "No!
 All you will need is an internet connection and the Chrome browser.
 The hands-on examples and lab work is based on GitHub codespaces platform."